 Speeding Tickets Data from Putnam County, NY

-Drivers charged with speeding in Putnam County can choose to fight the charge and either win a dismissal or negotiate a reduction in fines and points.
-This can be difficult, and only about 10% of drivers were successful in beating speeding tickets in the county last year.
-As such, drivers will likely need the help of a skilled attorney to avoid getting convicted.
+When faced with a speeding charge in Putnam County, drivers have the option to contest the allegation and aim for dismissal or negotiate a reduction in fines and points.
+However, achieving such outcomes can be challenging, as only about 3.8% of drivers were successful in beating speeding tickets in the county last year.
+Therefore, drivers are advised to get the help of a skilled attorney to improve their chances of avoiding a conviction.

 Putnam County Geography and How It Relates to Traffic Tickets